yxlin/ppda/README.md

 * ppda R packaging is based on gputools 1.1.

 ## References
-* Lin, Y.-S., Heathcote, A., & Holmes, W. (Manuscript in prepration).
-Parallel Probability Density Approximation.
+* Lin, Y.-S., Heathcote, A., & Holmes, W. (2019).
+[Parallel
+Probability Density Approximation](https://rdcu.be/bPYrT). _Behavioral Research Methods_, 1--23.

 * Holmes, W. (2015).
 A practical guide to the Probability Density Approximation (PDA) with improved implementation and error characterization.